We’ve all had those days.

 Yay, you’ve gotten through the hard part.
 You have a fun title, interesting questions and results that will go viral.
 Now to make a Buzzfeed quiz, you just need to put all the information in a quiz creator and embed it on your website.

 LeadQuizzes’ quiz builder makes the entire process super easy.
-You can choose a template from their massive library or create a quiz on your own.
+You can choose a Buzzfeed quiz template from our massive library or create a quiz on your own.
 Just add in all information – the title, results, questions and answers – and watch the leads roll in.

 In fact, this is exactly what Hail Financial did with their retirement quiz and Rejuv Medical did with their Is It just Aging?
 Or Is It Really Your Hormones quiz.
 Go on, admit you’re tempted to click…